A beginner’s guide to database multitenancy

 Since each customer will only be granted access to its own catalog, it’s very easy to achieve customer isolation.
 More, the data access layer is not even aware of the multitenancy architecture, meaning that the data access code can focus on business requirements only.

-This strategy is useful relational database systems like MySQL where there is no distinction between a catalog and a schema.
+This strategy is very useful when using a relational database system that doesn’t make any distinction between a catalog and a schema, like MySQL, for instance.

 The disadvantage of this strategy is that it requires more work on the Ops side: monitoring, replication, backups.
 However, with automation in place, this problem could be mitigated.